Isabel Neville, Duchess of Clarence: Death

 Isabel Neville died on 22 December 1476, two and a half months after the birth of Richard.
 It is now thought the cause was either consumption or childbed fever (puerperal fever), yet at the time her husband accused one of her ladies-in-waiting of having murdered her with a poisoned drink.
-He committed in his turn a notorious judicial murder of the lady, called Ankarette Twynyho.
+He committed in his turn a notorious judicial murder of the lady, called Ankarette Twynho.

 Ankarette's grandson Roger Twynyho received from Edward IV a full retrospective pardon for Ankarette, and the petition he submitted to the king in 1478 describes fully the circumstances of the case, well illustrating the quasi-kingly high-handedness of Clarence, which was ultimately not tolerated by the king: